-The presence of floor or ceiling features, such as trapdoors or skylights, will tend to increase the average absorption of the floor or ceiling; therefore the floor or ceiling absorption should be increased in the Absorption stage.
+The presence of floor or ceiling features, such as trapdoors or skylights, will tend to increase the average absorption of the floor or ceiling; therefore the absorption of the floor or ceiling construction material should be increased in the Absorption step.
 Note that the amount of increase required will depend on the fraction of total area taken up by such features, with large features having more effect than small features.